Mystery airship: Hoaxes or misidentification

 celestial objects, hoaxes, pranks, publicity stunts and hallucinations.
-One man suggested the nocturnal lights were actually swarms of lightning beetles; others believed observers were merely seeing meteors or bright stars and planets including Alpha Orionis (Betelgeuse) and Jupiter.
+One man suggested the nocturnal lights were actually swarms of lightning beetles; others believed observers were merely seeing meteors or bright stars and planets.
+A noted debunker of the airship was the astronomer Professor G.W.
+Hough, director of the Dearborn Observatory; he was certain people were looking at Alpha Orionis (Betelgeuse) a prominent star in the Constellation of Orion.
+Other astronomers believed witnesses may have mistaken Jupiter, Venus and Mars for the airship.

 Some of the airship reports were proven to be pranks: balloons or kites with lanterns or candles attached, launched by practical jokers.

 David Michael Jacobs observed that "Most arguments against the airship idea came from individuals who assumed that the witnesses did not see what they claimed to see."
 However, Jacobs believes that many airship tales originated with "enterprising reporters perpetrating journalistic hoaxes."
+The San Francisco Call and the San Francisco Examiner both accused each other of fabricating airship stories.
 So-called yellow journalism was at its peak during the 1890s and many of these accounts "are easy to identify because of their tongue-in-cheek tone, and accent on the sensational."
 Furthermore, in many such newspaper hoaxes, the author makes his intent obvious "by saying – in the last line – that he was writing from an insane asylum (or something to that effect)".